-In 1998 I was a salesperson.
+In 1998 I was a salesperson for an IBM Business Partner.
 I sat at a desk facing a yellowish-beige wall all day.
-I had a phone, a PC, a legal pad and another salesperson sitting within an arm’s link to the right of me.
+I had a phone, a PC, a legal pad and another salesperson sitting within an arm’s length to the right of me.
 I sold IBM printers.

 The IBM Business Partner I worked for, had one source of sales leads.
 And they had one process for turning those leads into sales.

 At first, we would buddy-up to IBM reps.
 We would convince them we had a sure-fire way to close some printer sales in their accounts.

 We showed them how easy it was to target old printers still on a lease and upgrade them to a new printer for the same monthly payment or less.
 Then the IBM rep would find the targeted older printers on a lease in their territory, connect us with the right people, and we would close the deal.

 The process worked like crazy, for a little while…

 Scrambling to Find a Reliable New Source for Leads

 Our office was across the street from the IBM telesales center.
 Our sales team became well known because we closed deals left and right.

 Soon the IBM reps we worked with, had fewer and fewer customers with older printers on high dollar monthly leases.

 And there were fewer and fewer IBM reps who hadn’t already worked with us.
 The well was drying up.